7 eCommerce Investments to Make in 2021

 In 2020 we saw a huge demand for gifting – as consumers couldn’t visit their loved ones in person, sending gifts became suddenly way more important.
 Everything you can imagine – from brownie boxes and handmade chocolates to letterbox bouquets and personalised artwork – descended on the postal system to brighten people’s days.

-And now we’re a little more used to it… the possibilities are endless.
+And now we’re a little more used to it… the possibilities for eCommerce businesses to make investments in this space are endless.
 Birthday presents for far-flung loved ones; sympathy gifts for those we can’t be with right now; even just a little something to let a friend know you’re thinking of them.
 Gifts aren’t limited to booze, chocolate and flowers any more either – the wackier and more personal the better, so whether you sell books, bras or bedding, you can totally get in on the action.

 Some of the ways you can cater to gifting: